cbrake/alarm-gateway/README.md

 In this case we have the following components:

-* Battery powered JeeNode sensor:  This tyep of node can run for many months from several AA batteries.
+* Battery powered JeeNode sensor:  This type of node can run for many months from several AA batteries.
 * JeeNode RF to Serial gateway:  Receives transmissions from sensor nodes, activates audible alarms, and sends state information out the serial port.
 * Beaglebone (or PC, etc): receives serial data from JeeNode, and sends out emails, text messages, etc.

 ## RF System

-An example system for the alarms is located here: https://github.com/cbrake/bec-arduino/tree/master/examples/RemoteAlarm
+Example code for a JeeNode based sensor system is located here: https://github.com/cbrake/bec-arduino/tree/master/examples/RemoteAlarm

+(JeeNodes are based on Arduino technology)

 ## Gateway